Skip to content

 Host: localhost:8080

-When an application cannot be configured to use a proxy (usually a "thick client"), we need an alternative.
+When an application cannot be configured to use a proxy (considered a "thick client"), we need an alternative method.
 This is where invisible proxying is interesting.

-In this mode, Caido acts as the destination server and the application is not aware that there is it is talking to a proxy.
-It is will thus send directly the HTTP requests without a CONNECT.
+In this mode, Caido acts as the destination server and the application is not aware that it is talking to a proxy.
+It will thus send the HTTP requests directly without a CONNECT.
 This is similar to how reverse proxies like Nginx™️ work.

-This does mean that Caido needs to run on the same port as the destination server (usually 443 or 80).
-You also need to override the local DNS for the target to point to 127.0.0.1 and then override it again inside Caido to point to the real IP of the server.
+This means that Caido needs to run on the same port as the destination server (usually 443 or 80).
+You also need to override the local DNS for the target to point to 127.0.0.1 and then override it again inside Caido to point to the real IP address of the server.

 INFO

-To understand in more details how Caido selects the host and port to use when forwarding the requests, see the Traffic Splitting concept.
+View Traffic Splitting to gain a detailed understanding of how Caido selects the host and port to use when forwarding requests.